Email Marketing

 Subject line suggestions based on your own data.
 This is the clearest advantage of MCP over a standard AI prompt.
 Claude can review your historical open rates and identify subject line patterns that have worked for your specific audience.
 Without the MCP connection, an AI tool can only guess based on general training data.
 With it, the suggestions are grounded in your actual sending history.

 Automation sequence review.
 If you have drip campaigns or welcome sequences in MailerLite, Claude can review the logic and flag where subscribers are most likely to drop off, or where the flow could be simplified.
 If you want to understand what the underlying structure of those sequences should look like, our guide to conditional email automation explains the mechanics well.
+For a real-world example of automation sequences rebuilt after a deliverability overhaul, the wealth management email deliverability case study covers how conditional nurture was deployed as the follow-on step.

 Worth knowing